MiladShd/Flask/README.md

 # Flask
 Some parts of my work with Flask

-1- ngrok : why, how
+* ngrok : why, how
-2- Flask introduction
+* Flask introduction
-3- the codes
+* the codes

+This code tries to use ngrok and a browser to connect to a database (mysql) and run python and sql queries on the tables.